 These beautiful plants may appear to be fragile and delicate, but they're actually quite durable.
 In fact, many orchids are even easy to care for.
 Before you bring one home, though, know what its light and care requirements are so you can give it exactly what it needs.

 Here's what to look for when shopping for an orchid:

 - Some roots should be visible at the top of the potting mix, and they should be whitish, firm and not moist.
-(As epiphytes, orchids can draw moisture out of the air through their roots.)
+(Because they are epiphytes, orchids can draw moisture out of the air through their roots.)
 Roots coming out of the bottom of the pot is also not a bad sign; you don't even have to repot it when you get the plant home.

 Caring for Orchids at Home

 The showiest orchids come from the humid equatorial regions of the planet, and once you get your plant home, much of your work will consist of approximating its natural environment.
 Here's what you need to do:

 - Mist frequently, but don't allow water to collect on the center area of the plant.

 - Place decorative pebbles in a tray and add water to the tray until it's just below the top of the pebbles; don't completely cover the pebbles.
 Sit the pot on the pebbles.
 The evaporating water will increase the humidity around the plant.

 - Avoid placing orchids near drying elements such as heaters and fireplaces.

 - Provide good air circulation to avoid heat buildup and bacterial infections.